AidanJReid/Forex-Comix-gitpod/README.md

 **Delete Comic**
 - [CRU**D**] Delete a comic.
 By clicking the 'Delete' button within the specific comic page, it prompts a modal which (when user wants to delete) will bring the user back to (updated) database page.

+**Filter Comic**
+- Despite it not being a requirement of the project, I felt it was important to enable a feature option.
+This is critical for students who have a particular language in mind.
+This successfully works and the filter can be applied to either *Language* or *Genre*.
+Any more options would be overkill especially for such a small database.

 ### General